mrpirated/Musafir/README.md

 ### Built With

-The project is completely based on JAVA.
+The project is wholly based on JAVA with an MYSQL database.
 The concepts of JAVA used are:

 - Basics Of JAVA
 - Object-Oriented Programming Concepts